Thomasporta/thomasporta.github.io/technicalart.md

 Sirenum required a post processing effect to draw the outlines and apply a small amount of dithering. <br>

 In order to draw the outlines I used a common outlining technique which detects discontinuities in the image rendered by the engine.
 Usually it is used with three sources of discontinuities - colors, normals and depth.
 You can find a good resource on this method [here](https://alexanderameye.github.io/notes/edge-detection-outlines/).
 In Sirenum I only use discontinuities in colors.
-I modelled all models and which allowed me to manually set vertex colors.
-I could control where I wanted lines to appear.
+I modelled all models, which allowed me to manually set vertex colors which allowed me to control where I wanted lines to appear.

 ![Sirenum](/assets/img/Sirenum2.png)